fenago/kubernetes-course/md/Lab_4.md

 6. Now, let\'s disable `batch/v2alpha1` on our cluster.
-To do that, we need to access the Minikube virtual machine (VM) using SSH, as demonstrated in previous chapters:
+To do that, we need to access the Minikube virtual machine (VM) using SSH, as demonstrated in previous labs:

     ```